dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-create-a-custom-routed-event.md

  [!code-xaml[RoutedEventCustom#Page](~/samples/snippets/csharp/VS_Snippets_Wpf/RoutedEventCustom/CSharp/RoutedEventCustomApp/default.xaml#page)]

  Tunneling events are created the same way, but with <xref:System.Windows.RoutedEvent.RoutingStrategy%2A> set to <xref:System.Windows.RoutingStrategy.Tunnel> in the registration call.
-By convention, tunneling events in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] are prefixed with the word "Preview".
+By convention, tunneling events in WPF are prefixed with the word "Preview".

  To see an example of how bubbling events work, see [Handle a Routed Event](how-to-handle-a-routed-event.md).